bseltz-cohesity/scripts/python/restoreVMFiles/README.md

 * -v, --vip: DNS or IP of the Cohesity cluster to connect to
 * -u, --username: username to authenticate to Cohesity cluster
 * -d, --domain: (optional) domain of username (default is local)
-* -k, --useApiKey: (optional) use API key for authentication
+* -i, --useApiKey: (optional) use API key for authentication
 * -pwd, --password: (optional) hard code password (uses stored password by default)
 * -s, --sourcevm: name of source server
 * -t, --targetvm: (optional) name of target server (defaults to source server)